Last Updated on

 I worked with him as best I could but he kept complaining about what his job was.

 One of my teammates said he explained everything to him.
 He, on the other hand, said no one told him anything.

-We jumped on a conference call – all five of us – and ironed out any issues we had.
+We jumped on a web conference call (which you can do through a tool like GetVOIP)– all five of us – and ironed out any issues we had.
 This helped us for about a week before everything deteriorated again.

 I was fed up with our Upwork hire and asked him to deliver what he’d done and cancel the job.
 He took exception to that and decided to open a dispute.

 Looking back, I realize the fault was with me.
 I tried to pass off setting his tasks to another teammate.
 The problem was I didn’t clearly define what I needed from him in the first place.